8ta4/say/DONTREADME.md

 From my experience, if the audio is 1 minute or less, the transcription API usually responds in under a second.
 But if the audio is 2 minutes or longer, the latency can extend to 1 second or more.
 And that's on a North American gigabit connection.

-There is a natural delay when you switch from talking to reading your transcript.
-This delay might offset any extra speech when you surpass 1 minute.

 ### Transcription

 > Why not do transcription locally?